Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/goldenpath_foundation_module.md

 description: Tutorial that explains how to create the foundation for all the future Goldan path modules, the foundation module includes, creating a new project, Installing Netcode for Gameobjects ,  creating and testing the basic networking building blocks, and creating and testing a commandline helper.
 ---

-In this tutorial we will build on the work we have already done in Hello World and add in a few more features.
-As there are some minor differences between this tutorial and the Hello World series we will be starting afresh.
-You do not have to have completed either of the Hello World tutorials to complete this one, however, if you are new to Unity then we recommended that you complete them in order to familiarise yourself with Unity.
+If you have already completed the Hello World guide, these steps may seem familiar.
+However, there are some minor differences, and this guide is what further Golden Path modules consider the foundation to build on.
+We recommend starting a new project as your Golden Path instead of using your Hello World project because of these small differences.

-## Requirements
+## Prerequisites

-This tutorial requires an Netcode for Gameobjects (Netcode)-supported version of Unity (2019.4+).
+A Netcode for Gameobjects (Netcode)-supported version of Unity (2019.4+)

 ## Create a new project in Unity